davidhodge931/ggblanket/README.md

 being the min and max of the *breaks* with expand of c(0, 0) - and x scales default to the min and max of the *variable* with expand of `c(0.025, 0.025)`.

+These defaults look good with the default theme.

 ``` r
 storms %>%